-Early psychological intervention is based on recognizing the need, not strictly the occurrence of an incident.
-What is appropriate will depend on the nature, severity, and duration of the event; the number of those involved, resilience, coping skills, and cohesiveness of those involved; and the severity of their physical and emotional symptoms.
-It is crucial to determine the level of distress individuals and their organizations are experiencing.
-Read More
+Early psychological intervention is based on recognition of need, not strictly the occurrence of an event.
+What is appropriate will depend on the nature, severity, and duration of the event; the number, skills, and cohesiveness of those involved; and the severity of their physical and emotional symptoms.

 Critical Incident Peer Support Groups are mobilized through the normal dispatch channels.
-Therefore, it is essential to follow agency-specific policy regarding requests for CISM.
+It is essential to follow an agency-specific policy regarding requests for CISM.
 Upon approval, requests for fire-related CISM services such as pre-suppression, suppression, and fire management activities are typically placed through normal dispatch channels to the appropriate Geographic Area Coordination Center.
-Read More

 Bureau of Land Management Policy and Guidance